The most expensive hand tool is not necessarily the best hand tool. Looking at the reputation of the maker is important. The country of origin is key.

 This is a very reasonably priced set and in a well-organized case.

-Look at this basic toolset from Crescent is great USA quality.
+Look at this basic toolset from Crescent: great USA quality.

 Stanley basic kit, designed for ‘homeowners’ but it’s for pros too.